Elite Forces of Malaysia: Naval Special Forces

-This international training shaped PASKAL's distinct identity.
-Today, graduates of the RMN Special Forces Selection are awarded the magenta beret, a Fairbairn-Sykes commando knife, and the Trimedia, Malaysia's version of the Navy SEAL Trident.
-To join, RMN officers and sailors must complete the Malaysian Special Forces Selection.

-The PASKAL is the RMN's equivalent of the Royal Navy's Special Boat Service and U.S Navy's SEAL Team Six.
+Today, successful graduates of the RMN Special Forces Selection are awarded the magenta beret, the Trimedia insignia, a navy blue lanyard, and a Fairbairn-Sykes commando knife.
+Personnel must complete the formal Malaysian special forces selection to join.
+PASKAL is considered the RMN equivalent of the British Special Boat Service (SBS) and the United States Navy's SEAL Team Six.

-Naval Diving and Mine Warfare Command
+Royal Malaysian Navy Divers

-The Naval Diving and Mine Warfare Command (NDMW), established in 2013, specialises in clearance diving, explosive ordnance disposal (EOD), and salvage diving.
-This command succeeded the Naval Diving Unit, which was founded in 1965 at the RMN Woodlands Naval Base.
-Over time, the unit evolved, merging with the Navy Diving School in 1998 to form KD Duyong (Royal Malaysian Navy Mine Warfare and Diving Centre).
-In 2013, NDMW became a separate command, while KD Duyong continued as a diving school.
+RMN Divers (Penyelam TLDM) is the collective term for combat dive-trained personnel, typically assigned to the Naval Diving and Mine Warfare Command (NDMW).
+Established in 2013, the command specialises in clearance diving, salvage operations, and explosive ordnance disposal (EOD).
+This formation succeeded the Naval Diving Unit, which was founded in 1965 at the Woodlands Naval Base.
+The unit eventually merged with the Navy Diving School in 1998 to form KD Duyong before the NDMW was established as a separate operational command.

-Unlike PASKAL, NDMW is not classified as a special forces unit, though its members undergo portions of the Malaysian Special Forces Selection.
-Based at Lumut Naval Base, NDMW consists of specialised teams: